JeffDeCola/my-cheat-sheets/concourse-cheat-sheet/README.md

 ## INSTALL FLY ON LINUX

-Open concourse,
+Open Concourse,

 http://192.168.100.4:8080/

-In bottom right download latest verions of fly.exe for linux,
+In bottom right download latest verions of fly.exe for Linux,

 Place in,